trung2891/perp-dex-toolkit/README.md

 yarn install
 ```

+**Note:** This project includes patches for the `ccxt` package to fix issues with automated trading on Paradex.
+These patches are automatically applied during installation via the `postinstall` script.
+See `patches/README.md` for details.

 ### Database Setup (Optional)

 This project supports optional database persistence for trade history using Prisma with PostgreSQL.